 Avoid heels if you don’t need them

 If you’re traveling for business, you might want to carry a pair of heels if it’s part of your standard outfit.
-Otherwise, I’d avoid heels and stick to practical yet chic shoes that you can wear with every outfit.
+Cobblestones and heels aren’t a fun combination.
+I’d recommend to avoid heels and stick to practical yet chic shoes that you can wear with every outfit.
 I wear my booties year-round!
 Save that space for souvenirs.

 A simple dress can be dressed up!